Licensed Marriage and Family Therapist Associate

 First of all, you may refer to me with he, him, and his pronouns.
 For example, “He went to the bathroom.”
 In the following paragraph, I highlight moments of my own life that are significant to my personal and professional values.

-In 2020, after completing my degree program, I was diagnosed with ADHD for the first time ever.
+Most recently, after completing my degree program, I was diagnosed with ADHD for the first time ever.
 After a year’s long process of medication management and adapting processes, I found what works for me.
-This necessarily included acknowledging the disabling effects of certain societal expectations, specifically those rooted in neurotypicality and capitalisam.
+This necessarily included acknowledging the disabling effects of certain societal expectations, specifically those rooted in neurotypicality and capitalism.

 My Approach to Therapy

 My approach to therapy centers on systems, especially the family (chosen, blood, etc.), even in individual sessions.
 Therapy creates a space for resolving issues, managing conflict, and also finding a greater understanding of your personal and relational goals and values.
 As we build towards solutions in the session, the work will be collaborative and tuned in to the stories you bring.
 When considering my own participation in a therapy session, my direction is guided by one of three A’s:

 - How can I accompany you (or y’all) in session as you share important and possibly sensitive stories?